Wendy Craik: Awards and honours

 Craik was elected a Fellow of the Australian Academy of Technology and Engineering in 1996.

 Craik was awarded the Centenary Medal in January 2001 for her "contribution to industry development and social issues impacting on rural industries".
 She was appointed a Member of the Order of Australia in the 2007 Australia Day Honours for "service to the natural resource sector of the economy, particularly in the areas of fisheries, marine ecology and management of water reform, and for contributions to policies affecting rural and regional Australia".

+She was awarded an honorary doctorate by the University of Canberra in 2009.